-- Identifies the project's risks.
+- · Identifies the project's risks.

 - Defines the rating scales of the identified risks in terms of their likelihood of occurring and the potential impacts of the risks on the success of the project; and

-- Aggregates the risks.
+- · Aggregates the risks.

+- Mitigates the risks.